-The results of theoretical work in the 1960's by Steven Weinberg, Abdus Salaam and Sheldon Glashow followed by experimental verification in the 1970's and 80's by a large team led by Carlo Rubbia and Simon Van Der Meer showed that the electromagnetic and weak forces are actually manifestations of the same basic force, which has come to be called the electroweak force.
-This unification is analogous to the recognition based on the work of Thompson and Maxwell in the 19th Century that electrical effects and magnetic effects are actually intimately interwoven in what we now call the electromagnetic force.
-Nobel Prizes are only the celebrated tip of the ferment that leads to scientific progress, but their winners deserve their credit and the prizes are signposts of major progress.
-Weinberg, Salaam, and Glashow won the 1979 Nobel Prize in Physics for their work, Rubbia and Van Der Meer for theirs in 1984.
+The results of theoretical work in the 1960s by Steven Weinberg, Abdus Salaam, and Sheldon Glashow followed by experimental verification in the 1970s and 1980s by a large team led by Carlo Rubbia and Simon Van Der Meer showed that the electromagnetic and weak forces are actually manifestations of the same basic force, which has come to be called the electroweak force.
+This unification is analogous to the recognition based on the work of Thompson and Maxwell in the nineteenth century that electrical effects and magnetic effects are actually intimately interwoven in what we now call the electromagnetic force.
+Nobel Prizes are only the celebrated tip of the ferment that leads to scientific progress; however, their winners deserve their credit, and the prizes are signposts of major progress.
+Weinberg, Salaam, and Glashow won the 1979 Nobel Prize in Physics for their work; Rubbia and Van Der Meer, for theirs in 1984.